|

 What Causes Speech Delay

-Oral-motor issues are the difficulty with mouth muscles used for speech which can make it difficult for a toddler to articulate sounds clearly.
-Also, tongue-tie, where the lingual frenum (the tissue under the tongue) restricts movement affects speech production.
+Oral-motor problems are difficulties with the mouth muscles used for speech, which can make it difficult for a toddler to articulate sounds clearly.

 The Difference in Speech Delay vs. Language Disorder

 When kids start talking, they often mess up words and sounds.
 Usually, they grow out of it, but sometimes these slip-ups stick around if not addressed.
-This can turn into a lifelong issue, impacting self-esteem and confidence well into adulthood, which can lead to social challenges.

 Speech Delay

-Speech delay happens in toddlers and involves a lapse in reaching speech milestones.
-Children with a speech delay have a slower rate of speech development compared to their peers.
-In some instances, it may resolve on its own or it may require a specialist.
+Children with speech delay have a slower rate of speech development compared to their peers.
+In some instances, it may resolve on its own, or it may require a specialist.

 Language Disorder

-In language disorder, the child finds it difficult to use and understand language effectively, affecting both verbal and nonverbal communication.
-In other words, children with this disorder would struggle with things like:
+In a language disorder, the child finds it difficult to use and understand language effectively, affecting both verbal and nonverbal communication.

 • Have trouble in social settings, when to talk or taking turns.

-What are the Causes of Speech Delay
+Causes of Speech Delay

-• by 12 months isn’t using gestures like hi or bye.
+• By 12 months isn’t using gestures like hi or bye.

-• by 18 months has problems understanding simple verbal requests.
+• By 18 months has problems understanding simple verbal requests.

-The Role of Parental Involvement in Speech Delay
+Parental Involvement in Speech Delay

-From a parent’s point of view, parents have the most important part in their child’s speech development.
-After contacting a speech-language pathologist it is mainly up to the parent to gauge improvement, have daily involvement and have constant contact with the therapist for advice and any questions.
+After contacting a speech-language pathologist, it is mainly up to us, the parents, to gauge improvement, have daily involvement and have constant contact with the therapist for advice and any questions.

 These are a few ways to encourage your toddler to talk: